Borrowdale

 • Derwentwater

 In these busier lakes, we recommend picking a swim route along the shoreline, so you're less likely to be in the path of boats and cruisers.
-Its also important to make yourself as visible as possible.
-Wear a bright hat, have a tow float and have a support craft like a kayak or paddleboard, to keep safe and enjoy your swimming.
+It's also important to make yourself as visible as possible.
+Wear a bright hat, have a tow float and use a support craft like a kayak or paddleboard, to keep safe and enjoy your swimming.

 Swimming not allowed